 What causes scoliosis?

-Scoliosis is a condition that causes the spine to develop an abnormal curvature to the side of the body.
+Scoliosis is a condition that causes the spine to develop an abnormal lateral curvature.
 This generally happens in the middle or upper portion of the spine, causing one shoulder or hip to be higher than the other.
-This condition affects only about three percent of Americans and can often be treated with back braces and/or surgery.
+This condition affects only about 3 percent of Americans and can often be treated with back braces and/or surgery.

 Common causes of scoliosis

-The most common type of scoliosis is called idiopathic scoliosis.
-Idiopathic scoliosis has no traceable cause, though many researchers believe that there might be genetic causes for scoliosis.
+The most common type of scoliosis is called idiopathic scoliosis, and is the type that often develops in adolescents.
+Idiopathic scoliosis has no traceable cause, though many researchers believe that there might be genetic causes for this type of scoliosis.

 Sometimes, scoliosis can be caused by a degenerative spine condition, such as facet joint disease.
-Facet joint disease is a condition that describes the gradual deterioration of the joints in the spine.
-As the joints of the spine deteriorate, the vertebrae rub together and often create bone spurs.
-As the deterioration of the joints continues, the pressure of supporting the spine begins to build on the weakened joints until the spine begins to shift to the side to compensate.
-Once the spine shifts to the side, scoliosis has started.
+Facet joint disease, or spinal osteoarthritis, is a condition that describes the gradual breakdown of the joints in the spine.
+As the joints of the spine deteriorate, the vertebrae rub together and can create bone spurs.
+As joint deterioration continues, the pressure of supporting the spine begins to build on the weakened joints until the spine begins to shift to the side to compensate.

 Other causes of scoliosis include abnormal muscle or nerve conditions, such as cerebral palsy or spina bifida, and a bone abnormality at birth.